cassell/SQLicious/README.md

 Other flexibile queries
 ============

-Find method for writing a custom where clause
+Find method for writing a custom where clause (returns objects)

 	$f = new UserFactory(); // imagine a table with millions of rows
 	$users = $f->find("where archived != 1 and email like '%@example.com'");

-Count query with custom where clause
+Count query with custom where clause (returns an integer)

 	$f = new UserFactory(); // imagine a table with millions of rows
 	$countOfUsers = $f->getCount("where archived != 1 and email like '%@example.com'");